splunk-soar-connectors/.github/.github/GUIDE.md

 1. Perform the following commands to start working on your issue:

   ```
-  # Create a working branch off of the next branch
+  # Create a working branch off of the main branch
   $ git checkout -b your-branch

   # Once you are finished with your changes/additions